Meet the BAWAFAS

 Vazquez enjoys using her communication background to help existing business owners, potential business owners, and students start or improve a business through the SBDC, hosted by the College.
 She provides one-on-one guidance, insight, and resources regarding business ownership as well as develops and delivers business ownership seminars for the community.

 "I have the opportunity to give back to the community that helped me to complete my own education.
-The College at Brockport is a great place to work because of the resources and benefits that it provides for employees to be successful in every area of their lives."
+SUNY Brockport is a great place to work because of the resources and benefits that it provides for employees to be successful in every area of their lives."

 Angela Wesley '14